glennjones/microformat-node/README.md

-## Support or Contact
+### Support or Contact

 Having trouble with microformat-node?
 Please raise an issue at: https://github.com/glennjones/microformat-node/issues

-## Authors and Contributors
+### Authors and Contributors

 This project uses a refactored/rebuilt version of the Mozilla Operator Extension which Mozilla open sourced under the Mozilla Public License.
 It is currently maintained by Glenn Jones, but I would like to thank the authors and contributors of the original source code from which this project is derived.
 Michael Kaply, Andy Mitchell, Elias Torres, Alex Faaborg, David I. Lehn and Keith Alexander.

-## License
+### License

-Portions created by Glenn Jones are Copyright (C) 2010-2012 Glenn Jones.
-All Rights Reserved.
-License under MPL, GPL and LGPL.
-See the license.txt file within the project source
+The project is open sourced under MPL, GPL and LGPL licenses.
+See the [license.txt](https://raw.github.com/glennjones/microformat-node/master/license.txt "license.txt") file within the project source.